Search for heavy, long-lived, charged particles with large ionisation energy loss in $pp$ collisions at $\sqrt{s} = 13~\text{TeV}$ using the ATLAS experiment and the full Run 2 dataset: ATLAS detector and measurement

 \section{ATLAS detector and \dEdx measurement}

 The ATLAS detector is a general-purpose detector with a forward--backward-symmetric cylindrical layout covering nearly $4\pi$ in solid angle~\cite{PERF-2007-01}.
 It consists of an inner detector (ID) tracking system, to measure the trajectories of charged particles, surrounded by a 2~T solenoid, followed by calorimeters to measure the energy of particles that interact electromagnetically or hadronically, and a muon spectrometer (MS) inside toroidal magnets to provide additional tracking for muons.
 The detector is hermetic within its $\eta$ acceptance and can therefore measure the missing transverse momentum ($\vec{p}_\mathrm{T}^{~\mathrm{miss}}$, with magnitude $\MET$) associated with each event.
 A two-level trigger system is used to select events~\cite{TRIG-2016-01}.
-The first-level trigger is implemented in hardware and uses a subset of the detector information.
+The first-level trigger selects events from a bunch crossing (the LHC bunch crossings have a separation of 25~ns), is implemented in hardware and uses a subset of the detector information.
 This is followed by a software-based high-level trigger, which runs calibration and prompt reconstruction algorithms, reducing the event recording rate to about 1~kHz.
 An extensive software suite~\cite{ATL-SOFT-PUB-2021-001} is used in the reconstruction and analysis of real and simulated data, in detector operations, and in the trigger and data acquisition systems of the experiment.

 The ID is made of three detector systems organised in concentric regions covering $|\eta|<2.5$.
 The outermost system (TRT)~\cite{IDET-2015-01} is made of densely packed 4-mm-diameter cylindrical drift tubes covering $|\eta|<2$.
 The TRT covers the radial region from 60~cm to 100~cm and provides many (${>}30$) measurements with 0.13~mm ($r$--$\phi$) accuracy, thus contributing to momentum measurement accuracy and robustness.
 The radial region from 30~cm to 60~cm is equipped with silicon microstrip detectors (SCT), providing at least four layers of double-sided strip modules with a 40~mrad stereo angle along trajectories within $|\eta|<2.5$~\cite{IDET-2013-01}.
 The innermost region is covered by a silicon pixel detector~\cite{ATLAS-TDR-11,ATLAS-TDR-19,PIX-2018-001}, which, being crucial for this measurement, is described below in some detail.